johann-solo/oliveandmango.github.io/_posts/blog/2017-01-03-veggie-bowl-trini.md

 1. Heat oil in medium sauce pan
 1. Sauté the onion for a minute until translucent then add the garlic and sauté another minute until nice and fragrant
 1. Add the pumpkin pieces and salt and pepper and sugar if adding and stir well to combine
 1. Add the water or broth starting with a half cup and bring to a boil and then lower heat to a simmer and cover.
 Check and stir every few minutes and add a tbsp of water or broth at a time as needed so that the pot doesn't go dry.
-The puniness will slowly  melt down.
+The pumpkin will slowly  melt down.
 Let it simmer for 15 minutes to half an hour or until soft enough to mash (depending on the pumpkin)
 1. Once it is soft enough remove the lid and turn the heat back up to medium/high and reduce the liquid and stir often.
 You want very little liquid left.
 1. Once reduced either mash the pumpkin with a wooden spoon or fork against the side of the pan or use and immersion blender.
 I have never had to use the blender because our local pumpkin is very easy to mash.
 You may have to use it for other varieties of pumpkin depending on the firmness.
 <br><br>